software-students-fall2022/containerized-app-exercise-team3/.github/ISSUE_TEMPLATE/spike-template.md

 ---

+- [ ] Assign yourself to this issue
-Name your feature branch: spike/<ISSUE_NUMBER>/<SPIKE_DESCRIPTION>
+- [ ] Name your feature branch: spike/<ISSUE_NUMBER>/<SPIKE_DESCRIPTION>

-For example: spike/1/webapp-cicd-config
+- For example: spike/1/webapp-cicd-config
+- [ ] Add this issue to task board
+- [ ] When finished, close this issue and delete feature branch